oktadev/okta-blog/_source/_posts/2020-10-22-set-up-a-mute-indicator-light-for-zoom-with-hammerspoon.md

 end
 ```

-Once you've finished modifying the `updateZoomStatus` function, save the file, then use the Hammerspoon menu icon to select the "Reload Config" menu item.
+Once you've finished modifying the `updateZoomStatus()` function, save the file, then use the Hammerspoon menu icon to select the **Reload Config** menu item.

 Try it all out by reloading Zoom and starting a meeting.
 If it's all set up correctly, the blink(1) light should turn on shortly after the meeting starts!